 An Echocardiogram is a test that uses sound waves to create a moving picture of the heart.
-The picture is much more detailed than x-ray images and involves no radiation exposure.
+We use this, rather than x-ray images, to get a much more detailed picture and it involves no radiation exposure at all.
 A trained sonographer performs the test, then your heart doctor interprets the results.

 This test is performed to evaluate the valves and chambers of the heart in a noninvasive manner.
 The echocardiogram allows doctors to evaluate heart murmurs, check the pumping function of the heart, and evaluate patients who have had heart attacks.
 It is a very good screening test for heart disease in certain groups of patients.

 How does an Echocardiogram function?

 An instrument that transmits high-frequency sound waves called a transducer is placed on your ribs near the breast bone and directed toward the heart.
 The transducer picks up the echoes of the sound waves and transmits them as electrical impulses.
 The echocardiography machine converts these impulses into moving pictures of the heart.

 Blood clots inside the heart